Joon-Hwan-Hong/Picogreen-Automation/README.md

 # Picogreen DNA Quantification Analysis Automation
 #### [By Joon Hwan Hong](https://github.com/Joon-Hwan-Hong "My Github Page!")

-## NOTE: Currently, a JavaFX GUI is being developed.
-The independent .ipynb is in the sample data folder if one chooses to use it.

 ## Introduction
 Picogreen DNA quantification protocol is a method to quantify DNA in samples.
 DNA samples were obtained from post-mortem human brain tissue at the Douglas Mental Health University Institute.
 Samples were diluted and placed into 96-well plates, which was quantified in the TECAN Spark reader using a modified PicoGreen protocol.